hellenike/textbook/docs/topics/module4/optative/index.md

 Recall that principal parts are all 1st person indicative mood verb forms.
 The third and sixth principal parts, as aorist indicative forms, carry the augment that is one indication of a past tense in the indicative.
 Optative forms *never* carry an augment, so in forming aorist optative verb forms, you must **remove the augment** from the principal part.
 When the augment is an epsilon that has been added as a prefix, it is simple to remove it.
 When the augment is a lengthening of a vowel that begins the stem, you can often look to the first principal part to see what the unaugmented form is.
 Irregular verbs will, as we have come to expect, offer more variety between first and third prinicpal parts stems, and so we need to use more caution in thinking about what the unaugmented stem will be.

-**First aorist optative**
+#### First aorist optative

-- (1a) for the active and middle, start by removing the first person singular ending (-α or -άμην), augment, and accent from the third principal part:
+- (1a) for the active and middle, start by removing the first person singular ending (-α or -άμην), the augment, and the accent from the third principal part:

 > ἐκέλευσα  -> κελευσ-
 >